werf/werf/README.md

 > _Note:_ This promise was introduced with werf 1.0 and does not apply to previous versions or to dapp releases.

-werf is versioned with [Semantic Versioning](https://semver.org).
-This means that major releases (1.0, 2.0) are allowed to break backward compatibility.
-In case of werf this means that update to the next major release _may_ require to do a full re-deploy of applications or to perform other non-scriptable actions.
+werf follows a versioning strategy called [Semantic Versioning](https://semver.org).
+It means that major releases (1.0, 2.0) can break backward compatibility.
+In the case of werf, an update to the next major release _may_ require to do a full re-deploy of applications or to perform other non-scriptable actions.

-Minor releases (1.1, 1.2, etc.) may introduce new "big" features, but must do so without significant backward compatibility breaks with major branch (1.x).
+Minor releases (1.1, 1.2, etc.) may introduce new global features, but have to do so without significant backward compatibility breaks with a major branch (1.x).
-In case of werf this means that update to the next minor release is mostly smooth, but _may_ require to run a provided upgrade script.
+In the case of werf, this means that an update to the next minor release goes smoothly most of the time.
+However, it _may_ require running a provided upgrade script.

-Patch releases (1.1.0, 1.1.1, 1.1.2) may introduce new features, but must do so without breaking backward compatibility with minor branch (1.1.x).
+Patch releases (1.1.0, 1.1.1, 1.1.2) may introduce new features, but must do so without breaking backward compatibility within the minor branch (1.1.x).
-In case of werf this means that update to the next patch release should be smooth and can be done automatically.
+In the case of werf, this means that an update to the next patch release should be smooth and can be done automatically.

-Patch releases are divided to channels.
+Patch releases are divided into channels.
 Channel is a prefix in a prerelease part of version (1.1.0-alpha.2, 1.1.0-beta.3, 1.1.0-ea.1).
-Version without prerelease part is considered to be from a stable channel.
+The version without a prerelease part is considered to have originated in a stable channel.

 - `stable` channel (1.1.0, 1.1.1, 1.1.2, etc.).
-This is a general available version and recommended for usage in critical environments with tight SLA.
+This version is recommended for use in critical environments with tight SLAs.
-  We **guarantee** backward compatibility between `stable` releases within minor branch (1.1.x).
+  We **guarantee** backward compatibility between `stable` releases within the minor branch (1.1.x).
-- `ea` channel versions are mostly safe to use and we encourage to use this version everywhere.
+- `ea` channel versions are mostly safe to use.
+These versions are suitable for all environments.
-  We **guarantee** backward compatibility between `ea` releases within minor branch (1.1.x).
+  We **guarantee** backward compatibility between `ea` releases within the minor branch (1.1.x).
-  We **guarantee** that `ea` release should become a `stable` release not earlier than 2 weeks of broad testing.
+  We **guarantee** that `ea` release should become a `stable` release after at least 2 weeks of broad testing.
 - `rc` channel (2.3.2-rc.2).
-These releases are mostly safe to use and can even be used in non critical environments or for local development.
+These releases are mostly safe to use and can be used in non-critical environments or for local development.
   We do **not guarantee** backward compatibility between `rc` releases.
-  We **guarantee** that `rc` release should become `ea` not earlier than 1 week after internal tests.
+  We **guarantee** that `rc` release should become `ea` after at least 1 week of internal testing.
 - `beta` channel (1.2.2-beta.0).
-These releases are for more broad testing of new features to catch regressions.
+These releases are for broad testing of new features to catch regressions.
   We do **not guarantee** backward compatibility between `beta` releases.
 - `alpha` channel (1.2.2-alpha.12, 2.0.0-alpha.5, etc.).
-These releases can bring new features, but are unstable.
+These releases can bring new features but are unstable.
   We do **not guarantee** backward compatibility between `alpha` releases.

 <!-- WERF DOCS PARTIAL END -->